Literary-Insights/blog/src/content/blog/Why We Read - Shannon Reed.txt-1.md

 - Realizing Jane was part of a lineage of strong female characters in literature empowered the students.
 They continued reading to follow Jane's adventurous life journey.

 - The teacher was surprised and pleased by how much the students enjoyed the novel despite its age.
 They connected with Jane on a personal level rather than seeing it as a boring classic.
 This experience showed the teacher not to make assumptions about what students will like.

- Here is a summary of the provided text:

 The author has always been a picky eater but is very interested in food and cookbooks.
 They read over 50 cookbooks per year and own around 100 cookbooks spanning different cuisines, times periods, and genres.
 Cookbooks keep the author company while eating alone and provide a sense of faux family meals through their photos.